farazhb/Olympics-GDP/README.md

-### Correlating The Economic and Olympic Performances of Nations
+### Correlating the economic and Olympic performances of nations

 Faraz Hossein-Babaei:
 - 2016-10-20: repository initiated and the 3 project files loaded thereupon